harmonysoft-tech/traute/README.md

 ## 2. Rationale

 Null references are [considered](https://en.wikipedia.org/wiki/Null_pointer#History) to be one of the most expensive mistakes in IT design.
 It's not surprising that there are numerous efforts to solve it.
-Here are couple of examples from the *Java* world:
+Here are a couple of examples from the *Java* world:
 * [*Kotlin*](https://kotlinlang.org/) fights it at the [language level](https://kotlinlang.org/docs/reference/null-safety.html)
 * many tools try to report it as early as possible, for example, here [*IntelliJ IDEA*](https://www.jetbrains.com/idea/) warns us about a possible *NPE*: